Actinidia arguta 'Red Jumbo'

 Pot diameter: 15 cm

-Height with pot included: approx. 60 cm
+Height including pot: approx. 60 cm

 You might also like..